Reasonable Deposit Amount For A Mortgage In Liverpool?

 Usually, if it is a genuine discounted purchase, i.e. the house is worth £100,000, and you have been offered it, for example, £90,000, then some lenders will accept this as your guaranteed deposit.

-This works well if you have the Right to Buy from the local authority or another social landlord.
+This works well if you are looking at right to buy in Liverpool from the local authority or another social landlord.

 Liverpoolmoneyman.com & Liverpoolmoneyman are trading styles of UK Moneyman Limited, which is authorised and regulated by the Financial Conduct Authority.